 Rhug Estate: The ultimate farm-to-doorstep meat box

-In an era where Amazon delivers its products within an hour, and over a quarter of all British grocery shoppers happen on the Internet, even those who demand only the best products need their own quality suppliers online.
+In an era where Amazon delivers its products within an hour, and over a quarter of all British grocery shopping happens on the Internet, even those who demand only the best products need their own quality suppliers online.

-Welsh farm Rhug Estate, set in the beautiful Denbighshire county, proposes a field-to-fork service that is strictly organic.
+Welsh farm Rhug Estate, set in the beautiful county of Denbighshire, proposes a field-to-fork service that is strictly organic.
 Their clients include top Michelin-starred restaurants all over the country including The Dorchester, The Connaught and the Shangri-La.